1.Vanguard FTSE Canada All Cap Index ETF

 Final Words

-As you consider your investment options, remember that low-cost index funds like the iShares Core S&P/TSX Capped Composite Index ETF can provide a solid foundation for your portfolio.
-Take time to compare these options and conduct your own research to ensure you make informed decisions that align with your financial goals.
+As you consider your investment options this April 2026, remember that low-cost index funds like the Horizons S&P/TSX 60 ETF can offer significant benefits for your portfolio.
+Take time to compare different funds and conduct your own research to ensure you make informed choices that align with your financial goals.

 Frequently Asked Questions